brewhousedigital/celestial-light/README.md

 `npx eleventy --serve` Or build and start a local server

-`npx eleventy --serve --quit` Same as above but less console logging
+`npx eleventy --serve --quiet` Same as above but less console logging

 ### 5. Celebrate!
 And start coding!